Mastercard/carbon-calculator-reference-app/README.md

 ## Overview  <a name="overview"></a>
 This is a reference application to demonstrate how Carbon Calculator APIs can be used.
-To call these APIs, consumer key and .p12 file are required from your project on Mastercard Developers.
+To call these APIs, the consumer key and .p12 file are required from your project on Mastercard Developers.

-## Requirements  <a name="requirements"></a>
+## Prerequisites  <a name="prerequisites"></a>

 - Java 11
 - IntelliJ IDEA (or any other IDE)